Vietnam.vn - Nền tảng quảng bá Việt Nam

 SGGPO

-Cuba not only tops the Latin American list in terms of investment in education but also holds the number 1 investment-to-GDP ratio according to the World Bank's ranking for the period 2009-2013.
+Cuba not only tops the Latin American list in terms of investment in education but also holds the number 1 investment-to-GDP ratio according to the World Bank ranking in the period 2009-2013.
 Today, despite many economic difficulties, Cuba is still considered a country with a world-class education system, with a level of development equal to that of advanced education systems such as Finland, Singapore, the Netherlands, Canada, etc.

 “If you know, teach; if you don't know, learn”

-Education has been a top concern of the Cuban government since the revolution succeeded in 1959, because before the revolution, more than half of Cuban children did not go to school and more than 1 million people were illiterate.
+Education has been a top concern of the Cuban government since the successful revolution in 1959, because before the revolution, more than half of Cuban children did not go to school and more than 1 million people were illiterate.

 A classroom in Cuba.
-Source: OnCuba |
+Source: OnCuba

 On December 22, 1961, speaking to the masses at Revolution Square in Havana, President Fidel Castro declared that Cuba was a "land free from illiteracy".
-And this day is also chosen as the annual Teachers' Day in Cuba.
+And this day was also chosen as the annual Teachers' Day in Cuba.

-Commenting on Cuba's education system, Executive Director of the American Association of School Principals (AASA) Dan Domenech affirmed: "Cuba is a country with a comprehensive education system for children!"
+Commenting on Cuba's education system, Executive Director of the Association of American School Principals (AASA) Dan Domenech affirmed: "Cuba is a country with a comprehensive education system for children!"

 Medical training center for the world